mbfoss/neotasks.nvim/DEVELOPMENT.md

 **Invariant:** every internal `require("tomltools…")` inside the vendored files is rewritten to `require("neotasks.tomltools…")`; the update script re-applies this on every sync.
-LuaCATS annotations (`---@class tomltools.Cst`, etc.) keep the upstream names — documentation only, no effect on module resolution.
+LuaCATS annotations (`---@class tomltools.Cst`, etc.) keep the upstream names, for documentation only, with no effect on module resolution.

 ### Updating the vendored engine